Tony Coe: Career

 Coe also worked with the Matrix, a small ensemble formed by clarinettist Alan Hacker, with a wide-ranging repertoire of early, classical, and contemporary music, the Danish Radio Big Band, Metropole Orchestra and Skymasters in the Netherlands.
 He has worked additionally with the Mike Gibbs big band and the United Jazz and Rock Ensemble.
+As leader, a career highlight from 1989 is the Canterbury Song album featuring the American pianist Horace Parlan.

 Coe recorded on soundtracks for several films, including Superman II, Victor/Victoria, Nous irons tous au paradis, Leaving Las Vegas, Le Plus beau métier du monde and The Loss of Sexual Innocence.
 He also composed the film score for Camomille.

 Coe, who lived in Canterbury, died on 16 March 2023, at the age of 88.

 Awards and honours

 In 1976, a grant from the Arts Council enabled him to write Zeitgeist - Based On Poems Of Jill Robin, a large-scale orchestral work fusing jazz and rock elements with techniques from classical music which was recorded on EMI records on 29 and 30 July 1976 at Lansdowne Studios based in Holland Park, London.
 In 1995 he received an honorary degree and the Danish Jazzpar Prize.